7 Best SPSS Alternatives in 2026 (Compared)

 • Separate output window: Results are disconnected from the main workflow.

-• Weak visualization: Charting is limited, and most users export to Excel for client-ready visuals.
+• Weak visualisation: Charting is limited, and most users export to Excel for client-ready visuals.

-• Extra costs: Add-ons like AMOS and even support come at a premium, driving costs up.
+• Extra costs: Add-ons like AMOS come at a premium, driving total cost higher.

 SPSS still gets the job done.
 But in today’s research environment, “gets the job done” isn’t enough.